 - Do build your case by preparing a professional letter that describes your case for an appeal.
 And always include proof of documents to support your appeal.

-- Do request an expert.
+- Do work with an expert.
 If possible, seek professional help and have them review your appeal.

 - Do engage with the patient by sending a copy of your appeal to your patient.
-When patients get worried if they have to pay for the service themselves, they will most likely call their insurance company.
+When patients get worried about whether or not they have to pay for the service themselves, they will most likely call their insurance company.
 Your appeal will have a higher chance of being considered if both you and your patient are involved in the case.

 Aside from training your staff yourself, you can always choose to hire people who can help you with your claim denials.
-Hiring more front desk staff would be too costly.
+Hiring more staff could end up being costly.
 So, you should consider outsourcing experienced billers to help you increase your revenue by helping you decrease your claims denials.
-Outsourcing is cheaper and doesn’t require any more office space in your clinic.
+Outsourcing is cheaper and doesn’t require any additional office space to be occupied in your practice.

 DrCatalyst can help you with your denied claims.
 Our team has a vast set of services that can help manage your medical practice such as physician medical billing services, prior authorization processing, remote phone assistance, and so much more.
 To learn more about how we can help your clinic, book a free consultation today!